UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Related Works

 Recently, several works \cite{wang2023exploring, zhang2023blind, agnolucci2024qualityaware} have tackled NR-IQA by relying on vision-language models, such as CLIP \cite{radford2021learning}.
 CLIP-IQA \cite{wang2023exploring} employs an out-of-the-box CLIP model to compute the quality score by measuring the similarity between the image and two antonym prompts, such as ``Good/Bad photo".
 CLIP-IQA$+$ \cite{wang2023exploring} additionally learns the antonym prompts using the labeled MOS.
 In contrast, QualiCLIP \cite{agnolucci2024qualityaware} improves over CLIP-IQA by employing a self-supervised quality-aware image-text alignment strategy to make CLIP generate representations that correlate with the intrinsic quality of the images.

-Despite the large variety of approaches and techniques presented above, none of these methods are designed for high-resolution images.
+Despite the many approaches and techniques presented above, none of these methods are designed for high-resolution images.
 As a result, it is challenging to fully utilize the detailed information available in UHD images.
 We hope that the release of our dataset will foster research on approaches specifically tailored for handling high-resolution images effectively and efficiently.